Remove Ghost Followers Instagram: The Top Engagement Killer

 You did everything right.
-You posted aesthetically pleasing content, published it when your followers were online and had an awesome hashtag strategy in the caption.
+You posted aesthetically pleasing content, published it when your followers were online and had an awesome hashtag strategy.
 You even shared your post to your Instagram Story.
 But still, your post isn’t getting enough likes and comments.
+Could it be time to remove ghost followers Instagram profiles are sometimes haunted by?

 Today, we’ll explain why fake followers are detrimental to your growth and engagement on Instagram.
-Keep reading to learn why you don’t want them in your follower base and why you must get rid of them ASAP.
+Keep reading to learn why you don’t want them in your follower base.
+We’ll also teach you how to get rid of instagram followers you suspect are ghosts or fakes.

-What Is a Ghost Follower: A Quick Definition
+What Are Ghost Followers on Instagram?
+A Quick Definition

-Simply put, ghost followers on Instagram are accounts that are either fake or inactive.
-These followers never interact with your content, whether it’s to view Stories or like feed posts.
+Simply put, ghost followers on Instagram are Instagram accounts that are either fake or inactive.
+These followers never interact with your content.
 They’re basically invisible—like ghosts.
 The only thing they do is make your follower base look big.

 These followers aren’t always harmful.
 For the most part, they just add numbers to your follower count.
-Keeping these followers should be fine if your goal is to look like you have a huge fanbase and tons of clout.
+Keeping these followers should be fine if your goal is to look like you have a huge fan base.

 However, it’s important to remember that your number of followers is just a vanity metric.
 The real measure of your performance on the platform is how much engagement you drive.
-And because fake followers don’t engage with your content, they pull down your engagement rates in the long run (more on that later!).
+Fake followers pull down your engagement rate.

 Now, you’re probably thinking, what is a ghost follower even doing in your follower base?
 You never bought any fake followers from third-party apps, so why are they following you?